Dolly Parton releasing first Christmas album in 30 years

 - Mary, Did You Know? – Dolly Parton

-In addition to ‘a Holly Dolly Christmas’ Parton has plenty of other projects coming this fall.
+In addition to “A Holly Dolly Christmas,” Parton has other projects coming this fall.